-Back in the Bad Old Days, when I was a practicing Real Estate Broker, I used to drive around the country every day showing land to customers.
+Back in the Bad Old Days, when I was a practicing real estate broker, I used to drive around the country every day showing land to customers.
 I’ll not trouble you with the disadvantages of that system, but one of the interesting windfalls was that I got to meet a LOT of pretty unusual characters.

-One I remember in particular was a lady, probably in her early forties, who told me that, prior to her trip to my office, she’d never been outside Los Angeles; had never gone before where no traffic lights or sidewalks exist.
+One I remember in particular was a lady, probably in her early forties, who told me that, prior to her trip to my office, she’d never been outside of Los Angeles; had never gone before where no traffic lights or sidewalks exist.

 Well, I drove her all over creation, or at least the Ozark version of creation, for two or three days.
-During the middle of one afternoon, we were passing down one of the zillion or so back-county gravel roads hereabouts, past a small farmhouse, when a large collie came running out of the yard barking at us.
+During the middle of one afternoon, we were passing down one of the zillion or so little back-county gravel roads hereabouts, past a small farmhouse, when a large collie came running out of the yard barking at us.

 I was just about to deliver the punch line of one of my remarkably humorous stories, when I turned to my passenger, not wishing to miss her appreciation of my profound wit.

-Her face was frozen in terror.
+To my surprise instead of eager anticipation, her face was frozen in terror.
 Her eyes were as big as saucers and she was making a strange “ACK-ACK-ACK!!” noise deep in her throat.